London is Blue Dispatch #007

 That statement had nothing to do with the club I’ve supported for 17 years.

-A week ago, hearing commotion downstairs, I sprinted down from my room to find my grandmother walking menacingly towards our backtracking domestic help, her walking stick sharply jabbing at the poor lady.
-This morning, just like the one a few days ago, she was convinced that the help was planted by her sons to keep an eye on her.
-The lady retreated to the kitchen quickly, so I quickly stood in the doorway and blocked off access.
+A week ago, hearing commotion downstairs, I sprinted down from my room to find my grandmother walking menacingly towards our domestic help, her walking stick sharply jabbing at the poor lady’s ribs.
+This morning, just like one a few days before it, she was convinced that the help was planted by her sons to keep an eye on her.
+The lady retreated to the kitchen quickly, and I managed to plant myself in the doorway between them.

-At first, my grandmother snarled that I move.
+Move, my grandmother snarled.
 When I politely declined, she walked to the nearest window and yelled “Thief!
 Thief!”
-When no one arrived, she pointed her walking cane at my chest, her eyes boiling with frenzy.
-When I offered a soft no, she rammed the end of the cane into my ribs, twice.
+When no one arrived, she pointed her walking cane at my chest, her eyes livid, than thin white glaze of mania dancing in them.
+When I offered a firm no, she rammed the end of the cane into my ribs, twice.
 Enough force to leave a bruise.
-When I still refused to budge, she bit me.
+The lady called timidly from inside the kitchen, asking what to do.
+When I turned around to answer her, my grandmother bit me.

 That… caught me by surprise.

-That’s when we decided to call the family physician.
-The “painful process” was his appraisal of my grandmother’s condition.
+That’s when we decided to call the family doctor.
 Dementia and paranoid schizophrenia were mentioned.
 A week later, the neurologist would confirm Alzheimer’s.

 My grandmother is 91.

 When she was born, India, Pakistan and Bangladesh were still one entity, and under the British Empire.
-Gandhi had kicked off India’s non-violent civil disobedience movement only two years ago with his famous Dandi march, a 387 km walk to the coast of Arabian sea to make salt from seawater; an act of defiance against draconian taxes on salt.
+Gandhi had kicked off India’s non-violent civil disobedience movement only two years before with his famous Dandi march, a 387 km walk to the coast of Arabian sea.
 World War II was still a few years away.

 The doctor’s verdict sent shock waves through the family.